 FHL ROWBOAT POLICY

-Visitors must receive an in-person verbal orientation before using the rowboats.
+Visitors must complete an in-person Level I boat orientation before using the rowboats.
 This includes weekend groups, field trip students, Whiteley scholars, etc. If you’re wondering whether this applies to you, the answer is YES!

 To get a rowboat orientation: call or email Kristy at the contacts listed below to set something up.
 If it’s already after-hours or the weekend and this hasn’t been scheduled ahead of time, you may be out of luck and are NOT to use a rowboat without an orientation.